Last Updated on

 It is very family friendly although I was impressed with how much information they gave about the lives of the seals.
 The seal pictured was one of the babies who lost his mother that they were preparing to release seals back into the Wadden Sea after learning to eat fish.
 You can even see into the hospital ward and I promise, the baby seals are adorable.
 (I DID IT!)

-I'm quite obsessed with seals as is J, so after walking up and down the beaches looking for wild seals (and failing), we ended up here.
+I’m quite obsessed with seals as is Jacob, so after walking up and down the beaches looking for wild seals (and failing), we ended up here.
 Doing good feels good too.

 Beer / Tesseltje’

 You’ll need to try it for yourself although it’s best cold with a sea view.
 There’s a little restaurant on Paal 17 on the beach where you can drink cold Texels beer, snack on seafood, and relax by the sea.

 Look for bottles of Tesseltje’ Likorette.
 It is named in honor of a enlightenment era figure, Maria Tesselschade Roemer Vissche, who was a member of Muiderkring intellectual circle that met at the Muiderslot castle.
 The name Tesseltje’ is a nickname bestowed on her as she lived in Texel.
 The Likorette is a very sweet spiced liqueur that can only be bought on Texel or at the Muiderslot castle.
 It does not list its ingredients (still a secret).
 You can read more about unique Dutch liquors here.

 Cute Small Towns